- About Us

 - Making the Move

-The History of Our Stunning Continuing Care Retirement Community in Maplewood, NJ
+The History of Our Stunning Life Plan Community in Maplewood, NJ

 Our rich history includes fascinating facts worth knowing about the grand edifice now called Winchester Gardens, the historic jewel of Maplewood.
 Our history begins with the Ward family, who were famous in New Jersey during the Civil War years.
 Marcus Ward Sr. participated in politics and statesmanship as a Presidential elector, as Governor of New Jersey in 1865 and a member of Congress in 1873.
 The family business was soap and candle manufacturing.
 A large fortune came to the one family survivor, Marcus Ward Jr., the bachelor son who lived an interesting life of global travel on ocean liners as well as good times on a houseboat in Barnegat Bay.